davidlandry93/obsidian-desk/README.md

 ## Installation

 This plugin requires the [Obsidian Dataview](https://github.com/blacksmithgu/obsidian-dataview) plugin to be installed.
-Also, the **Enable Javascript Queries** option must be enable in Dataview.
+The **Enable Javascript Queries** option must be enabled for Dataview.

 ## Usage

-When enabled, the plugin adds a desk lamp icon in the left ribbon.
+Once enabled, the plugin adds a desk lamp icon in the left ribbon.
 Click on the icon to open a new desk.
 Alternatively, use the *Create new desk* command from the command palette to create a new desk.

 Type in the search box to browse through your available filters.
-Desk for Obsidian can filter you notes by outgoing links, incoming links, string, and tag.
+Desk for Obsidian can filter you notes by outgoing links, incoming links, string, tag and directories.
 You can make a exclusion filter by clicking on a filter after it was added.

 Click on a note card to expand it and see the full note.